 Bondholders and other creditors were given until Aug.
 9 to say whether they will try to force the city out of bankruptcy by challenging its eligibility to file under Chapter 9 of the U.S. Bankruptcy Code.

 William Kannel, a lawyer for bondholder trustee Wells Fargo & Co.
-(WFC), said his clients, who are owed more money than any other creditor, haven’t decided whether to challenge the bankruptcy filing.
+(WFC:US), said his clients, who are owed more money than any other creditor, haven’t decided whether to challenge the bankruptcy filing.

 No U.S. municipality has used bankruptcy to force bondholders to take less than the full principal due since the Great Depression, according to Jim Spiotto, a bankruptcy attorney, and Richard Ciccarone, chief research officer at McDonnell Investment Management LLC in Oak Brook, Illinois.
 Vallejo, California, which exited bankruptcy last year, forced lenders to reduce their interest rate.